NYPD/stratus/README.md

+## Update 2017-5-22
+Extension is fully useless.
+I'll look into enhancing what they have since it is a bit difficult to select an exact volume.

 ## Update 2017-5-16
 Looks like soundcloud changed the way their default volume control handles, which could possibly result in this extension now being useless....